 Notes on the Geography of Yemen: Aden

-Back in the days when Europeans went by sea to India and points beyond, Aden was a regular port of call.
+Back in the days when Europeans went by sea to India and points beyond, Aden was busy.
 Not today, although the airport receives a surprising amount of traffic not only domestically but from Amman and Dubai, Cairo, Nairobi, Djibouti, and Mogadishu.

-The southwest coast of Arabia still sees lots of small boats to and from the Emirates.
+The coast still sees lots of small boats to and from the Emirates.

 The same corner from farther back.
 The building in the distance is--so much for the exotic--a shopping center.

-Aden has two parts separated by a volcanic mountain.
-Within the volcano is the old part of town appropriately called simply Crater.
+Aden has two parts separated by a volcano.
+Within the volcano is the old part of town appropriately called Crater.
 This, on the other hand, is the newer part of town, the location of the modern harbor--and where the U.S.S.
-Cole had come to anchor.
+Cole came to anchor.

 Looking from this newer part of town over toward the mountain within which lies Crater, of which more soon.

 Nobody's idea of scenic, but not as run down as you might expect.

 Well, what did every Victorian town need, first and foremost?

 It needed a park, too.
 Can you make out that object in the trees on the left?
 It's a dark mass atop a light-colored base.